jfkirk/tensorrec/README.md

 ## Loss Graphs
 TensorRec allows you to define the algorithm that will be used to compute loss for a set of recommendation predictions.
-You can define a custom loss function yourself, or you can use a pre-made loss function that comes with TensorRec in `tensorrec.loss_graphs`.
+You can define a custom loss function yourself, or you can use a pre-made loss function that comes with TensorRec in [tensorrec.loss_graphs](tensorrec/loss_graphs.py).

 #### RMSELossGraph
 This loss function returns the root mean square error between the predictions and the true interactions.